naviqore/documentation/Writerside/topics/introduction.md

 # Introduction

-Public transportation systems play a crucial role in urban mobility, connecting millions of people daily.
-Efficient routing algorithms are essential for optimizing transit journeys, minimizing travel time, and enhancing user experience.
+Public transportation systems are integral to urban mobility, facilitating the movement of millions of passengers daily.
-In this Master thesis, we delve into the challenges of public transit routing and explore innovative approaches to address them.
+The efficiency of these systems relies heavily on robust routing algorithms that optimize travel routes, minimize travel times, and enhance the overall user experience.
+This thesis investigates the challenges associated with public transit routing and explores innovative approaches to address these challenges.

-**Authors**: Michael Brunner, Lukas Connolly, Merlin Unterfinger

 ## Motivation

-The motivation behind our thesis lies in addressing several key challenges:

-1. **Open Data**: In recent years, a growing number of public transit agencies have started to publish their schedules in the open standard GTFS (General Transit Feed Specification) as open data [3, 6].
-Maintaining a public transit schedule is a resource-intensive task, making it previously inaccessible for small companies or private individuals to access or generate such datasets.
-Working with these large and complex datasets poses interesting challenges concerning efficient data structures and processing approaches.
+This thesis is driven by several key challenges in public transit routing.
+In recent years, many public transit agencies have begun publishing their schedules using the General Transit Feed Specification (GTFS) format as open data \cite{ref: gtfs}.
+Maintaining accurate public transit schedules is a resource-intensive task.
+The sheer volume and complexity of GTFS data present significant challenges for developing efficient data structures and processing methodologies.

-2. **Complexity**: Routing in public transit systems is inherently complex due to the time-dependent nature of the network.
-The schedules of public transit services are not static; they vary based on time of day, day of the week, and other factors.
-This time-dependency adds a layer of complexity to the routing process, making it a challenging problem to solve efficiently.
+Public transit routing is inherently complex due to the time-dependent nature of transit networks.
+Transit schedules vary based on the time of day, day of the week, and other temporal factors, adding an additional layer of complexity to the routing process.
+Developing efficient algorithms that account for this time-dependency remains a challenging task in transportation research.
+Traditional graph-based routing algorithms often face performance issues when dealing with large-scale transit networks, leading to very large graph structures and computational cost in preparing such graphs.

-3. **Performance**: Traditional graph-based transit routing algorithms often struggle with large-scale networks, resulting in time-consuming requests.
-The RAPTOR (Round-based Public Transit Routing) algorithm, known for its speed and accuracy, offers a promising solution [4].
+The RAPTOR (Round-based Public Transit Routing) algorithm, recognized for its speed and accuracy, offers a promising solution to these performance limitations [4] as it can operate directly on the schedule information and requires little pre-processing.

-Implementing a public transit service integrates various aspects of the MAS Software Engineering curriculum, including architecture and design, algorithms and data structures, project automation, communication in distributed systems, testing, and containerized deployment.
-Working in a team with an agile, iterative setup provides an exciting opportunity to address these challenges effectively and learn from mistakes during the software development process.
+Developing a public transit routing system was found to be an optimal challenge as it integrates various aspects of the Master of Advanced Studies in Software Engineering curriculum, including software architecture, algorithms and data structures, automation, distributed systems communication, testing, and containerized deployment.
+This project adopts an agile, iterative development methodology, providing an opportunity to address complex challenges while gaining practical experience in software engineering.

-## Approach

-Our approach involves the following key components:

-1. **GTFS**: We use public transit schedules in the General Transit Feed Specification (GTFS) format as data source.
-GTFS provides a standardized format for transit schedules, including static information (such as stop times, routes, and trips) and eventually real-time updates.

-2. **RAPTOR Algorithm**: The RAPTOR algorithm, based on time-expanded networks, efficiently computes transit routes by considering time-dependent constraints.

-3. **Public Transit Service**: This integration layer adds abstraction between the publicly visible interface and the core components, such as the routing algorithm and schedule data source.
-This will allow for exchanging those components without interfering with any outside dependencies on the service.

-4. **Web Application**: Around the core routing functionality, we develop a simple web application.
-The frontend will allow users to explore schedules, query connections, and assess accessibility.
-The backend continuously updates the static schedule.

 ## Research Questions

-Our research aims to address the following questions:

-1. How can we implement the RAPTOR algorithm and validate it on the Swiss transit network?
-2. Can we optimize the algorithm in C++ to handle large-scale networks efficiently?
-3. What interface features are essential for both technical users and everyday commuters?
+The primary research question addressed by this thesis is how the RAPTOR algorithm can be implemented and validated within the context of the Swiss public transit network.
+This question is particularly relevant given the complexity and scale of the network, which poses significant challenges for routing algorithms.
+A related research question focuses on the optimization of the RAPTOR algorithm in Java and C++ and comparing the performance of both programming environments for such a task.

+These research questions are framed within the context of the current state of public transit networks.
+The complexity of these networks, which involve multiple routes, stops, footpaths, and transfer points, necessitates the development of routing algorithms that account for factors such as transfer times, service frequencies, and real-time constraints.
+The research seeks to address these challenges while also considering scalability, as expanding transit systems further complicates the problem space.

-## Expected Outcomes
+## Approach and Expected Outcomes

-By the end of this thesis, we anticipate achieving the following outcomes:

-1. A memory-efficient reader and handling library for GTFS schedules.
-2. A performant public transit router package based on the RAPTOR algorithm.
-3. An integrating public transit service with REST API.
-4. A user-friendly web application that empowers users to explore transit schedules, plan routes, and assess travel time-based accessibility.

-The components will be made available under a permissive or copyleft open-source license.

-## Initial Situation

-The existing literature highlights several complexities associated with transit routing:

-1. **Network Complexity**: Public transit networks are intricate, with multiple routes, stops, footpaths and interconnections.
-Finding optimal paths requires considering various factors such as transfer times, dwell times, and service frequencies.

-2. **Real-Time Constraints**: Passengers expect real-time information on transit availability and delays.
-Incorporating live data into routing algorithms is essential for accurate predictions.

-3. **Scalability**: As cities grow, transit networks expand, leading to scalability challenges.
-Traditional algorithms struggle to handle large-scale networks efficiently.

-## Round-Based Approach

-Our research builds upon the work presented in the "Round-Based Public Transit Routing" paper by Microsoft.
-This paper introduces a novel approach that organizes transit routes into rounds, simplifying the routing process.
-Each round represents a set of interconnected trips, allowing for efficient traversal through the network.
+This thesis adopts a comprehensive approach to address the identified challenges, beginning with the utilization of GTFS data as the foundation for the transit routing system.
+The standardized format of GTFS [3], which includes static information such as stop times, routes, and trips, provides a consistent and reliable dataset for the implementation of routing algorithms.
+A memory-efficient library for reading and processing GTFS schedules will be developed to enable scalable management of large datasets, ensuring the system can handle large-scale transit networks effectively.

+One of the core aspects of this thesis is the implementation of the RAPTOR algorithm [4], which is designed to efficiently compute transit routes by considering time dependencies such as schedules and transfer windows.
+The RAPTOR algorithm employs a round-based approach, where transit routes are organized into discrete rounds, each representing the number of trips needed.
+This structure simplifies the traversal of the network by enabling the algorithm to explore transit options in rounds and return pareto-optimal solutions, minimizing both arrival time and the number of transfers.

+The system will be complemented with an integration layer that manages both the routing algorithm and the schedule, while handling all necessary conversions between the two.
+This design maintains the independence of the schedule and the routing algorithm, enabling a modular architecture.
+The modularity allows for system components to be modified or replaced without affecting external dependencies, ensuring the system's adaptability and long-term maintainability.

+To facilitate interaction with the system, a REST API will be developed, allowing external applications to access the routing and scheduling services.
+This API will provide the foundation for seamless integration between the routing algorithm and external systems.
+As a proof of concept, a simple web application will be created to visualize search results and demonstrate the capabilities of the backend service.
+While the web application will serve as a proof of concept, the primary focus of this thesis remains on developing the backend service.

+This approach ensures the development of a scalable, high-performance public transit routing package based on the RAPTOR algorithm, as well as a flexible service component capable of managing complex transit schedules and routes.
+The end result is a modular system, complemented by a user-friendly interface that showcases the potential of the underlying backend service.

-## Delimitation
+## Scope and Delimitation

-We are not creating a commercial product and are independent of any company interests.
-This work is conducted as part of the Master of Advanced Studies program in Software Engineering at the Eastern Switzerland University of Applied Sciences (OST).
+This thesis is carried out as part of a student project, with the primary objective of advancing knowledge and methodologies related to public transit routing.
+There is no intention to develop a commercial product as part of this work.
+All development and research activities are carried out as part of the Master of Advanced Studies in Software Engineering program at the Eastern Switzerland University of Applied Sciences (OST), and no external company interests influence the scope or outcomes of this research.